GeoGrammenidis/zero_to_mvp/README.md

 9. created a .gitignore file to ignore node_modules
 10. initial commited my work, to start working on level zero (`git add .` & `git commit`)

+### Level 0

+1. before implementing something more complex, updated the level_0.html so that it has ids and buttons
+2. using those ids and buttons used "speechSynthesis" API.
+I kept it simple, just to make sure everything works as expected with this API.

 ## TODO list

 - impliment something simple based on what I have studied for level zero.